Skip to content

 Target net electrical output for the STEP prototype plant.

-The United Kingdom's ambitious STEP fusion energy program has reached a significant milestone with the selection of a modular, pod-based design for the core of its planned spherical tokamak.
-This strategic decision by the UK Atomic Energy Authority (UKAEA) aims to fundamentally alter the maintenance paradigm for fusion reactors, promising reduced downtime and enhanced operational efficiency for the prototype plant.
-The move is seen as a critical step towards making fusion power a commercially viable energy source.
+The UK's ambitious Spherical Tokamak for Energy Production (STEP) program has reached a significant milestone, selecting a novel modular, pod-based design for its fusion reactor core.
+This strategic decision by the UK Atomic Energy Authority (UKAEA) aims to dramatically improve the maintainability and operational efficiency of the planned prototype plant, a crucial step towards making fusion power commercially viable.
+The new design prioritizes rapid component replacement, a key challenge in the development of fusion energy.

 Weekly newsletter